 This little shack was right next to the Lhakhang, inside a shady lane.
 Probably the magnificently decorated Lhakhang made the shack look more dull than it usually is.
-I was with a friend, who thought it’s a bad idea to have breakfast from there – he said the place was stinking and I wouldn’t be able to eat there.
+RD thought it’s a bad idea to have breakfast from there – he said the place was stinking and I wouldn’t be able to eat there.
 But we didn’t have many options, and there was something about that place that dragged me in.
-Located at the edge of the cliff, surrounded by the Himalayas on all sides, the Haa Chu (‘Chu’ in Dzongkha literally translates to ‘river’) flowing behind it, and the entire jolly ambience somehow supressed that pungent smell that lingered around the shack.
+Located at the edge of the cliff, surrounded by the Himalayas on all sides, the Haa Chu (‘Chu’ in Dzongkha literally translates to ‘river’) flowing behind it, and the entire jolly ambiance somehow suppressed that pungent smell that lingered around the shack.
 In a 10x10ft room, it had two benches with two tables, and a rack full of Bhutan-made chips, local liquor bottles, Coke, Fanta and large cans full of tea made with yak milk, and big vessels full of beef and cheese momos.

 We instantly grabbed some steaming hot momos, served with an even hotter chili sauce!

 In a world where the people are waging wars over religion, this shopkeeper worships the King and Queen, and has cut out their photos and pasted all over the walls of his little shack.
 Mr. Wangchuck, living in his Royal Palace in Thimpu, would never come to know about this guy, who considers him to be equivalent to the Almighty.